OCA/sale-workflow/partner_contact_sale_info_propagation/readme/USAGE.rst

-To use this module, if *Contacts Directory* module is installed:
+To use this module, if *Contacts* module is installed:

 #.
 Go to *Contacts -> Contacts* and create a new contact with Company radio
    button checked and a Salesperson selected in *Sales & Purchases* tab